-10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes competencies of teachers.
-AVETAE staff will also strengthen their competencies and expertise for the planning, implementation, support and further development of the professional training of vocational teachers by attending tailor made training courses.
-Strengthening of knowledge in generic and sector-specific areas will enable professional training on new trends and innovative approaches to teaching.
-Partnership networking of AVETAE with similar institutions will provide insight into and examples of good practice and provide the transfer of innovation in the system of professional training;

-- enhancing and developing opportunities for work-based placements of VET students in enterprises by supporting apprentices' scheme, practical lessons in companies and in schools (incentives for businesses, teachers and students, campaigns, equipping, ensuring work placements, work shadowing); - supporting VET schools to develop innovations through bottom-up approach by strengthening school capacities for ensuring relevant, creative and modern VET in partnership with companies and wider community and thus ensuring relevance of VET in line with labour market needs (introduction of innovative solutions /features into school curricula thus supporting the acquirement of up to date technical skills) in order to promote of the quality of vocational education; - supporting further establishment of comprehensive VET QA system including system level QA indicators which will roughly follow EQAVET indicators and to implement the new system interventions are planned in the area of capacity building for QA development and implementation at a system level (developing models, data collecting and analyses, use of data; improvement of the model of external assessment of schools including external pedagogical monitoring and inspections, etc.) capacity building for QA development and implementation at a system level); - strengthening capacities of VET schools for implementation of QA approaches by providing support for the development of tools and methods for self-assessment; - promoting student's skills through organization of campaigns, skills competitions at international/national level, specialized school fairs, etc.) thus enhancing the conditions for acquiring of practical skills the main task of the student's skills competitions and student fairs will be presentation of practical skills that students obtained during education to employers; - supporting international cooperation between VET schools and other VET schools abroad by funding international projects of system and schools, teaching/school in international environment, mobility of teachers and students, transfer of good practices.
+Investment priority 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes coi mpetencies of teachers.
+AVETAE staff will also strengthen their competencies and expertise for the planning, implementation, support and fur ther development of the professional training of vocational teachers by attending tailor made training courses.
+Strengthening of knowledge generic and sector-specific areas will enable professional training on new trends and innovative approaches to teaching.
+Partnership net tworking of AVETAE with similar institutions will provide insight into and examples of good practice and provide the transfer of innovation 1 n 1 the system of professional training; • enl hancing and developing opportunities for work-based placements of VET students in enterprises by supporting apprentices' scheme, practical sons in companies and in schools (incentives for businesses, teachers and students, campaigns, equipping, ensuring work placements, work adowing); and (in pporting VET schools to develop innovations through bottom-up approach by strengthening school capacities for ensuring relevant, creative d modern VET in partnership with companies and wider community and thus ensuring relevance of VET in line with labour market needs troduction of innovative solutions /features into school curricula thus supporting the acquirement of up to date technical skills) in order to pomote of the quality of vocational education; ind im ass pporting further establishment of comprehensive VET QA system including system level QA indicators which will roughly follow EQAVET dicators and to implement the new system - interventions are planned in the area of capacity building for QA development and plementation at a system level (developing models, data collecting and analyses, use of data; improvement of the model of external sessment of schools including external pedagogical monitoring and inspections, etc.) - capacity building for QA development and plementation at a system level; engthening capacities of VET schools for implementation of QA approaches by providing support for the development of tools and methods self-assessment; thu bomoting student's skills through organisation of campaigns, skills competitions at international/national level, specialised school fairs, etc.) as enhancing the conditions for acquiring of practical skills - the main task of the student's skills competitions and student fairs will be essentation of practical skills that students obtained during education to employers; 1 pporting international cooperation between VET schools and other VET schools abroad by funding international projects of system and nools, teaching/school in international environment, mobility of teachers and students, transfer of good practices.